Operads, modules over walled Brauer categories, and Koszul complexes: Day convolution

 \section{Day convolution}

-This section provides a quick introduction to the convolution products on $\kk \fb$-modules and on $\kk (\tfb)$-modules using the functors introduced in Section \ref{subsect:disjoint_union}.
+This section provides a review of the convolution products on $\kk \fb$-modules and on $\kk (\tfb)$-modules using the functors introduced in Section \ref{subsect:disjoint_union}.
 These are then used to define the corresponding symmetric and exterior power functors in $\kk (\tfb)$-modules.